-Philip Mannelly is an associate in the Commercial & Complex Litigation and Construction Law Groups at McDonald Carano.
+Philip Mannelly is an associate in the Construction Law and Commercial & Complex Litigation teams at McDonald Carano.
 He represents clients in a wide range of business litigation matters, with a primary focus on the construction industry, including prime contractors, subcontractors, design professionals, fabricators, suppliers, and owners in Nevada and California.
 Mr. Mannelly regularly assists clients as they navigate the unique construction laws in Nevada, advising them on complex contracts, licensing issues, mechanics’ liens, and payment claims.
+Mr. Mannelly serves as outside general counsel to the Nevada Chapter of the Associated General Contractors (AGC).
 He also assists clients with landlord-tenant issues, lease negotiations, and obtaining state, local, and privileged licenses.

 Prior to joining McDonald Carano, Mr. Mannelly served as a Judicial Extern to the Honorable Larry R. Hicks with the United States District Court, District of Nevada.

 May 12, 2020, Las Vegas Business Press On March 18, Nevada’s governor issued the Nevada Health Response COVID-19 Risk Mitigation Initiative.
 The Nevada Occupational Safety and Health Administration (NVOSHA) followed suit…

 January 1, 2019, Law360, by John Kennedy Johnny Mathis, a Texas hailstorm, and the state of Nevada sure sound like three things that go together.
 After all, the Texas-born singer often performs in Las…